Westminster Energy, Environment & Transport Forum

 Online

-This conference will discuss the future for greenhouse gas removals (GGRs) in the UK, looking at the direction of policy and regulation, and the way forward for market growth.
+This conference will discuss the future for greenhouse gas removals (GGRs) in the UK, looking at the direction of policy and regulation, and the way forward for market growth following the recent publication of the Independent Review of Greenhouse Gas Removals, assessing how GGR technology can help the UK reach net zero targets.

 The agenda examines both rapid emissions reduction and the appropriate role for removals within the UK’s statutory carbon budgets.
-Areas for discussion include funding, market design and delivery, governance and oversight of removal claims, and the UK’s role in global markets and standards.
+Areas for discussion include funding, market design and delivery, as well as governance and oversight of removal claims, and the UK’s role in global markets and standards.

 Policy & funding

-It iwill bring stakeholders and policymakers together to discuss next steps following the Government-commissioned Independent Review of Greenhouse Gas Removals and recent parliamentary scrutiny of bioenergy with carbon capture and storage (BECCS) subsidies and sustainability.
+Attendees will consider recent parliamentary scrutiny of BECCS subsidies and sustainability.
 Implications for the direction of policy will be discussed, as well as questions around technology priorities, government support and long-term plans.

-We expect discussion on funding allocations in Spending Review 2025, alongside measures in the Industrial Strategy and UK Infrastructure Strategy.
-Delegates will consider commercial models, factors affecting investor confidence, and delivery planning for engineered and nature-based approaches, as well as the balance of support for biochar, enhanced rock weathering, ocean alkalinity enhancement, BECCS and direct air carbon capture and storage (DACCS).
+We expect discussion on funding allocations in the 2025 Spending Review, alongside measures in the Industrial Strategy and UK Infrastructure Strategy.
+Delegates will consider commercial models, factors affecting investor confidence, and delivery planning for engineered and nature-based approaches, as well as the balance of support for biochar, enhanced rock weathering, ocean alkalinity enhancement, BECCS and DACCS.

 Market development, business models & assurance priorities